diegoturenne/XMCD_softimax_FePt/README.md

 the reconstructions were done using ptypy separatedly.

-there is a notebook that analyses the results of STXM while another does it for the reconstruction ptyr files. finally a third notebook loads both and compares them.
+there is a notebook that analyses the results of STXM while another does it for the reconstruction ptyr files.